leftfield-geospatial/orthority/README.rst

 .. description_start

 Orthority provides a command line interface and Python API for orthorectifying drone and aerial imagery, given a camera model and DEM.
-It supports common lens distortion types.
+It supports common frame camera models.
 Camera parameters can be read from various file formats, or image EXIF / XMP tags.

 .. description_end